-- thanks to all those who find something worth clicking on.
-Without those clicks there wouldn't have been a prize fund so your support really made this a reality
+- thanks to all those who find something worth clicking on your support really made this a reality

 - thanks to all those who took part, there was a moment where I thought I wasn't going to get any entries but I think 11 for a first time, untested competition was really good going.
 Not to mention the inventive ways everyone interpreted the templates.
 Hardly any of them were 'stock' recreations they all added something unique from the builders perspective which I absolutely loved.

 - thanks to all those that voted.
 I was a little apprehensive about the poll, but poll-maker was super easy to use and its streamlined nature has made all my concerns disappear.